Secrets of Selling Professional Services: Pencil Selling

 How do you make up all these different diagrams and diagnostics on the fly?

-Of course, the secret is that you don’t.
+Of course, the secret is: you don't.

 You have a repertoire of diagrams and diagnostics you can use repeatedly with minor tweaking.